ESSENTIAL EVENT INFORMATION 2025

 BIKE RENTAL

-Our bikes are Marin Gestalt Gravel bikes and have been purchased brand-new in Argentina for last season.
+Our bikes are Marin Gestalt Gravel bikes and were purchased brand-new in 2023.
 They are a very good steed for the job, given the terrain and the weather conditions you will experience.

 NOTE ON RENTAL BIKES, CARE AND MAINTENANCE